Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

                 file_rules = test_rules)
 ```

-Validate data using the ‘validate_data’ function.
-Replace ‘files_data’, ‘data_names’, and ‘file_rules’ with your values.
+Identify errors and warnings using the ‘rules_broken’ function.
+Replace the ‘results’ and ‘show_decision’ parameters with your values.

-To identify errors and warnings, users can use the ‘rules_broken’ function.
 This function filters the validation results to show only the broken rules, optionally including successful decisions as well.

 ```r
 broken_rules <- rules_broken(results, show_decision)
 ```

-Identify errors and warnings using the ‘rules_broken’ function.
-Replace the ‘results’ and ‘show_decision’ parameters with your values.

-Once the data are validated, users can share their data to the cloud services using the ‘remote_share’ function, replacing the placeholders with their information.
+Share your validated data to the cloud services using the ‘remote_share’ function.
+Ensure that your data are validated before sharing your data.
+Replace the pertaining placeholders with your information.

 ```r
 shared_data <- remote_share(validation = result_valid,